-- d) Companies having close family shareholdings or beneficial ownership; - e) Politically Exposed Persons (PEP).
-PEP are individuals who are or have been entrusted with prominent public functions in a foreign country, e.g., Heads of States or of Governments, senior politicians, senior government/judicial/military officers, senior executives of state-owned corporations, important political party officials, etc. The additional norms applicable to PEP as contained in the subsequent paragraph 14 of this circular shall also be applied to the accounts of the family members or close relatives of PEPs; - f) Clients in high risk countries.
-While dealing with clients from or situate in high risk countries or geographic areas or when providing delivery of services to clients through high risk countries or geographic areas i.e. places where existence or effectiveness of action against money laundering or terror financing is suspect, registered intermediaries apart from being guided by the FATF statements that inter alia identify such countries or geographic areas that do not or insufficiently apply the FATF Recommendations, published by the FATF on its website (www.fatf-gafi.org) from time to time, shall also independently access and consider other publicly available information along with any other information which they may have access to.
-However, this shall not preclude registered intermediaries from entering into legitimate transactions with clients from or situate in such high risk countries and geographic areas or delivery of services through such high risk countries or geographic areas; - g) Non face to face clients.
-Non face to face clients means clients who open accounts without visiting the branch/offices of the registered intermediaries or meeting the officials of the registered intermediaries.
-Video based customer identification process is treated as face-to-face onboarding of clients; - h) Clients with dubious reputation as per public information available etc;
+- f) Clients in high risk countries.
+While dealing with clients from or situated in high risk countries or geographic areas or when providing delivery of services to clients through high risk countries or geographic areas i.e. places where existence or effectiveness of action against money laundering or terror financing is suspected, registered intermediaries apart from being guided by the FATF statements that inter alia identify such countries or geographic areas that do not or insufficiently apply the FATF Recommendations, published by the FATF on its website (www.fatfgafi.org) from time to time, shall also independently access and consider other publicly available information along with any other information which they may have access to.
+However, this shall not preclude registered intermediaries from entering into legitimate transactions with clients from or situated in such high risk countries and geographic areas or delivery of services through such high risk countries or geographic areas.
+The intermediary shall specifically apply EDD measures, proportionate to the risks, to business relationships and transactions with natural and legal persons (including financial institutions) from countries for which this is called for by the FATF; - g) Non face to face clients Non face to face clients means clients who open accounts without visiting the branches/offices of the registered intermediaries or meeting the officials of the registered intermediaries.
+Video based customer identification process is treated as face-to-face onboarding of clients; - h) Clients with dubious reputation as per public information available etc.